 so that the funds benefit the shop.

 HMRC have confirmed our eligibility to apply for Social Investment Tax Relief (SITR) status.
-If successful, this could provide investors with tax relief of 30% on a proportion of their
+If successful, this could provide investors with tax relief of 30% on a

 IMPORTANT - PLEASE NOTE: HMRC only consider applications for SITR status after funds have been raised which in our case also means that the property would have been purchased.
 There is no guarantee that our application would be approved.